 2. Midwest Evaluation of the Adult Functioning of Former Foster Youth: Outcomes at Age 26 (Courtney et al. 2011)

 Independent Living Coaches work with program participants to provide critical housing resources with a 36-month Family Unification Program housing voucher and trauma-informed coaching.
 Coaches also help youth pursue employment, access education, learn about financial health, and set wellness goals.

 When participants have stable housing in place, youth can focus on other goals like furthering their education and building a strong support system for themselves and their children.

-Each year, the program supports 150 clients, or nearly 50% of the youth exiting the foster care system in Colorado.
 Learn more about our participants and how the program has transformed their lives in our 2019-2020 Impact Report.

 Youth are provided with a 36-month Family Unification Program (FUP) housing voucher to start their adult lives in a safe place.

 Through career weeks, mock interviews, job internships and more, participants are given the tools to try to find and keep a job.

 Coaches help youth discover all the options available, and prepare them for success as they pursue their goals.